District Planning

 District planning’s purpose is to prepare us for a thriving future, and our process is guided by the same principles and focus as the university at large: exploring ways to best position our institution to make strategic investments that will both prepare us for the evolving federal landscape and support our new integrated institution.

-Will support services be expanded at downtown locations?
+Will support services and amenities be expanded at downtown locations?

 An important goal of district planning is to create a comprehensive campus experience at our downtown locations.
-As part of the district planning process, a review of essential services will be conducted to ensure a great experience is provided to our downtown students, faculty staff and visitors.
+As part of the district planning process, a review of essential services was conducted to ensure a great experience is provided to our downtown students, faculty staff and visitors.
+Please review the final report above to explore proposed strategies for expanding available services and amenities, including retail and dining locations, athletic and recreational facilities, support services and more.

 Will more core classes be offered downtown for students enrolled in programs mostly or fully located downtown?

-The district planning team is exploring options to ensure that core curriculum courses are offered at UTSA’s downtown locations.
+The district planning team is exploring options to ensure that core curriculum courses are offered at UT San Antonio’s downtown locations.
 The long-term goal is to enable students to complete all degree requirements without needing to travel between the Main and Downtown campuses unless they choose to do so.

 Feedback from the campus community is essential to the ongoing district planning process.
-UTSA students, faculty and staff are encouraged to share their thoughts using the brief form below.
+UT San Antonio students, faculty and staff are encouraged to share their thoughts using the brief form below.